How to Protect Your Business' Intellectual Property

 Relevance of Intellectual Property for MSMEs

-Intellectual Property Rights can be the key asset to keep you on top of your competitive industry.
-You may have your MSMEs now, but you might want to keep your brand’s unique identity as it grows.
-Intellectual property refers to your business’ creative works.
-It could be just an idea, knowledge, recipes, software, a process, a brand name, a logo, designs, inventions, or any work with intellectual effort or creativity.
-IP can be your main source of cash flow or something that helps consumer identify your business.
+IP can be your main source of cash flow or something that helps consumers identify your business.
 In case you are ready to expand, your IPR can attract interested investors.
 You can also protect your business from IPR infringement.
-As your business prospers, infringement can be a major concern as it can cause to loss of revenue, competitive advantage and reputation.
-As a MSME, it could lead to the end of your business.The Six Categories of Intellectual Property Rights
+As your business prospers, infringement can be a major concern as it can cause to loss of revenue, competitive advantage, and reputation.
+As an MSME, it could lead to the end of your business.

 Patent

-- If all of the application requirements are met, the patent will be published after eighteen (18) months.
+- If all the application requirements are met, the patent will be published after eighteen (18) months.

 - If there is no objection from the public, a patent is granted.